developerworks/rust-config-tree/README.md

 and split nested sections.
 Mark a nested field with `#[schemars(extend("x-tree-split" = true))]` when it should be generated as its own `config/*.yaml` and `schemas/*.schema.json` pair.
 Unmarked nested fields stay in the parent template and parent schema.

+Mark a leaf field with `#[schemars(extend("x-env-only" = true))]` when the value must come only from environment variables.
+Generated templates and JSON Schemas omit env-only fields, and empty parent objects left behind by those omissions are pruned.

-The generated schemas omit `required` constraints so IDEs can offer completion for partial config files without reporting missing fields:
+The generated schemas omit `required` constraints so IDEs can offer completion for partial config files without reporting missing fields.
+The generated `*.schema.json` files are for IDE completion and basic editor checks only; they do not decide whether a concrete field value is legal for the application.
+Implement field value validation in code with `#[config(validate = Self::validate)]`, then run it through `load_config` or `config-validate`:

 ```rust
 use rust_config_tree::write_config_schemas;